 When I visit similarly dysfunctional people in their homes, it doesn't go so well.
 I clock circumstances clearly, but am expected to ignore much of it and feign lovely normalcy.
 My job is to inhabit an alternative reality—or at least maintain the façade.
 "You're doing so great!"

-Having spent my life deliberately dismantling my façades and finding easeful stance in What Is, I can have a perfectly smooth visit in a psychiatric hospital and lift a friend's mood.
-I ride any truth with equanimity.
+Having spent my life deliberately dismantling my façades and finding easeful stance in What Is, I can have a perfectly smooth visit in a psychiatric hospital and lift a friend's mood, riding the truth with equanimity.
 But the tradeoff is that I've lost my falsehood chops.
 Saddle me with an obligation to pretend, and I'll grow so confused you might as well have me committed somewhere.

 No comments: